bh-premnath-git/innoverpaymentservice/README.md

 7. [Repository layout](#repository-layout)

 ## Service catalog
-Each business domain lives in `services/<name>` and ships with both an HTTP placeholder (the `app/main.py` heartbeat) **and** a Celery worker that exercises the async infrastructure.
+Each business domain lives in `services/<name>` and ships with both an HTTP placeholder FastAPI app (see `services/<service>/app/main.py`) **and** a Celery worker that exercises the async infrastructure.
 The pattern is identical across all six domains:

 | Service | Example scope | Runtime containers | Entrypoint(s) | Default env wiring |
 |---------|---------------|-------------------|---------------|--------------------|